Ceux qu'on était

-"Ceux qu'on était" is a song by French singer and songwriter Pierre Garnier.
+"Ceux qu'on était" is the debut single by French singer and songwriter Pierre Garnier.
 It was written by Garnier, Daisy Berthenet, Joseph Kamel, with production handled by Marso.
-The single was released on 7 February 2024 as the first single from his debut album Chaque seconde.
+The single was released on 7 February 2024 as the first single from his debut album, Chaque seconde.

 Background and promotion

 "Ceux qu'on était" was written by Pierre Garnier, Daisy Berthenet, Joseph Kamel, and produced by Marso.
 The song was written during a party with friends a few weeks before Garnier's entry into the Star Academy competition; the song is written to reflect the theme of breakups.
 The single was released on 7 February 2024, and reached number one in less than 24 hours.
 An acoustic version was released on 23 February 2024, followed by a piano-vocal version on 27 March 2024.

 Accolades

 Ceux qu'on était won the Francophone Song of the Year at the 2024 NRJ Music Awards and the Victoires de la Musique Original Song of the Year in 2025.